You've decided to get married

 People sometimes ask whether they can get married in church if they have been married before.
 The short answer is that a proportion of the people who get married in the Scottish Episcopal Church have been married before.
-The Rector can officiate at the marriage of couples where one or both have been married before with the consent of the bishop.
+The Rector can officiate at the marriage of couples where one or both have been married before, however, the consent of the bishop will be required.
 The Rector will be very happy to speak you about this.

 It is important to note that no-one can get married in Scotland without first dealing with the local Registrar.
-On the day of the wedding a couple need to produce a Marriage Schedule from the Registrar Service which is run by the local council.
+On the day of the wedding (but preferably the day before) a couple need to produce a Marriage Schedule from the Registrar Service which is run by the local council.
 During the course of the service, the schedule will be completed by the Rector and the wedding party, and this then needs to be returned to the Registrar’s Office within three (3) days.

 The marriage service itself is, of course, the focal point of the day and there is a lot of fun to be had in making it your own.
-For example, you can be inventive in your choice of appropriate music and hymns, readings, poetry and prayers.
+Although, by law, there are particular aspects of your wedding that cannot be changed, you can be inventive in your choice of appropriate music and hymns, readings, poetry and prayers.
 You may also want to involve friends or family in the service.

 Weddings in the Scottish Episcopal Church tend not to be just done off the peg but are tailored to the pastoral need of couple who are getting married.
 For example, if the couple are parents, there may well be creative ways of involving the children on the big day.

 A church wedding adds a spiritual dimension to your special day, and offers God’s blessing on the couple.
 You make wonderful, personal vows – and your family and friends are asked to promise their support for you.
 You can choose many of the words that you use, and the music.
 The church has a serene, historic and special atmosphere for a memorable event.
 The Rector will help you to prepare for your special day and all that it means.
 We have many years’ experience of doing weddings well!